Down the Chute, Where

 For despite the many realms our thoughts have conquered, and the reasons why we orbit around the universe of the table, and always come back for more, we go out of our way to dissociate such fulfilling parts of life from what they ultimately imply, body-wise.

 We made love to people and food with our months, and often recite with eloquence what they mean to us, and coyly, how we could never ever live without them.
-However, any mention to what goes on below the belt, and after such carnal feasts, and our appetite goes into a receding mode, embarrassed that we’d even think about it.
+However, any mention to what goes on below the belt, and after such carnal feasts, and our appetite goes into a receding mode, embarrassed that we’d even thought about it.

 And yet, deep down, you know you think about it, all the time.
 It’s just not something that, thankfully, most people would like to share on Twitter.
 But from a medical point of view, we really are what we eat, even though no parallel connection has been established yet between thought and personality.

 That’s why Gulp, Mary Roach‘s book on the human digestive system in all its warts and, well, more warts, is so illuminating.
-And also, why there’s reason to cautiously feel good about research that points to a bacteria that may have been making people fat all along, and we didn’t even know about it.
+And also, why there’s reason to cautiously feel good about research that points to a bacteria that may have been making people fat all along, and we didn’t even know it.

 In the 1966 movie, a loose adaptation of a series written in the 19th century by Jules Verne, former Bond girl Rachel Welch leads a team of miniaturized scientists who are injected into a man’s carotid artery to destroy a blood clot in his brain.
 Of course, if they’d fail, the entire world would end.